Kartoon Studios: 2020–2023

 In May 2020, the company's stock value jumped 2000% with four announced stock sales that month, after being put on notice by NASDAQ for low share value, which might have triggered delisting.
-The reason for the jump was the company's announcement of the launch date of its Kartoon Channel, and Mattel's Rainbow Rangers toys gaining shelf space at Wal-Mart in summer 2020.
-With an announcement of registering a stockholder stock sale on June 4, the stock broke its run up with a 13% drop.
-Kartoon Channel, which is the merger of its existing channels, launched on June 15, 2020, on four more platforms.
+The reason for the jump was the company's announcement of the launch date of its Kartoon Channel, and Mattel's Rainbow Rangers toys gaining shelf space at Walmart in summer 2020.
+With the announcement of registering a stockholder stock sale on June 4, the stock broke its run up with a 13% drop.
+Kartoon Channel, which was a merger of its existing channels, launched on June 15, 2020, on four more platforms.

 On July 6, 2020, Genius Brands acquired exclusive worldwide rights to use Stan Lee's name, physical likeness and signature from POW!
 Entertainment as well as licensing rights to his name and over 100 of POW's original IPs.
 The assets will be placed under a new joint-venture with POW!, called Stan Lee Universe, managed by Genius.
 Michael E. Uslan was hired to advise Genius on Lee Universe film and TV projects.
-Genius then arranged a publishing deal with Archie Comics for Stan Lee Universe comic book imprint starting with Kindergarten Cop adaptation title.
+Genius then arranged a publishing deal with Archie Comics for the Stan Lee Universe comic book imprint, starting with an adaptation of Kindergarten Cop.

 On October 27, 2021, Genius announced they would acquire the Canada-based Wow Unlimited Media for $53 Million, allowing Genius to expand to the country.
 The transaction was slated to be completed in Q1 2022, pending regulatory approval.
 The acquisition was completed on April 7 of that year.

-On January 4, 2023, Genius Brands announced that they would sell a 50% stake in the Frederator shows Bravest Warriors, Bee and PuppyCat and then-upcoming series Catbug to Japanese company Toho International.
+On January 4, 2023, Genius Brands announced that they would sell a 50% stake in the Frederator shows Bravest Warriors, Bee and PuppyCat and then-upcoming series Catbug to Toho International.
 The deal would allow the two companies to provide frameworks, to co-produce new content based on the properties and develop consumer product campaigns.
 Toho would also gain Asian distribution rights to the properties.

 As Kartoon Studios

 2023–present

-On June 26, 2023, Genius Brands announced that it would be renamed as Kartoon Studios and would transfer its shares to NYSE American.
+On June 26, 2023, Genius Brands announced that was changing its name to Kartoon Studios and would transfer its shares to NYSE American.
 In July 2023, Kartoon Studios partnered with VeVe to release non-fungible tokens of Stan Lee, which sold out nearly instantly.
 That same month, they also announced the launch of a division for animated feature films under the name Kartoon Films.
-The division's slate of films was said to heavily utilize artificial intelligence technology, and was set to debut in 2024; however, the films have yet to be premiered.
+The division's slate of films was said to heavily utilize artificial intelligence technology, and was slated to debut in 2024.

-In 2024, Kartoon Studios announced that they would create an generative AI toolkit designed for development and production for animated media, branded as Gadget A.I. (based on character Gadget from Inspector Gadget), which is only used for the company and wouldn't be licensed out to third-parties.
-However, WildBrain (owners of the Inspector Gadget IP) held a copyright dispute to Kartoon Studios.
+In 2024, Kartoon Studios announced that they would create a generative AI toolkit designed for development and production of animated media, branded as Gadget A.I. (named for the titular character of Inspector Gadget), which would be only used within the company and would not be licensed out to third-parties.
+WildBrain (owners of the Inspector Gadget IP) made an IP infringement complaint following the announcement.

+In 2026, Kartoon sold Channel Frederator Network to an undisclosed buyer.